CarloDiCastelnuovo/SC-exam/README.md

 # How to plot columns of values related to (X,Y) coordinates

-In computer terms, images are nothing more than matrices in which a numerical value corresponds to each pair of indices.
+In computer terms, images are nothing more than matrices in which a numerical value corresponds to each pair of indices (X,Y).
 The goal of this project is to create a software capable of reconstructing, smoothering and analyzing any dataframe containing the information thus codified concerning one or more images.
 Reguarding smoothering, the software defines a function capable of collecting, for each single pixel, all the neighbors, where the proximity is defined by the user.
 Once the coordinates of these nearby points have been collected, the software calculates their average value and replaces it with the value of the initial pixel.
 The analyzes conducted are two different types of clustering carried out both on the original values and on those mediated by the close points.